Share this Article

 You will need to be proactive about routine home maintenance, primarily for the boiler, furnace, and the plumbing as well as cleaning the gutters and making any roof repairs (or replacing it as needed, typically after 20 years for asphalt shingles, longer for slate).

 Then there’s the matter of painting or otherwise keeping the facade and stoop in good repair.
-And be prepared to shell out bucks on replacing windows for better insulation.
+And be prepared to shell out bucks on replacing windows for better insulation and soundproofing.

-The city also requires you to keep your sidewalk in good condition—and will hold you liable if someone slips on the ice or if a tree root comes up and lifts one of the stones, creating a tripping hazard.
+The city also requires you to keep your sidewalk in good condition—and will hold you liable if someone slips on the ice or if a tree root comes up and lifts part of the sidewalk, creating a tripping hazard.
 (It happens a lot, per Barrett.)

-He’s also had a client who ended up hiring the super from their former co-op, who they knew and trusted, to come once a week to help out.
+Another idea if you’re coming from a co-op or condo and like your super there: Anosike had a client hire the super from their former co-op to come once a week to help out.

 2) You’ll have to do without amenities

 So what if brownstones don't have amenities like doormen or concierges to handle your deliveries?
-Installing a remote doorman system, such as Virtual Doorman, that can receive packages is one workaround.
+Installing a remote doorman system, such as Virtual Doorman to receive packages is one workaround.
+Another is a Box Lock, which features a smart lock with a built-in scanner, and can be used with any container that can be secured with a padlock.

-And because it's rare to find an elevator in a brownstone, you should also consider how you’ll be moving furniture and appliances into your new dwelling.
+And because it's extremely rare to find an elevator in a brownstone, you should also consider how you’ll be moving furniture and appliances into your new dwelling.
 (Hint: Take careful measurements before buying anything.)
-Lugging strollers, bicycles and heavy groceries up and down the stairs will be your new normal.

 3) You need a title search